Environment and Design for Dementia

 “Symptoms of memory loss, confusion and difficulty learning new things means that someone with dementia may forget where they are, where things are and how things work.” – NHS England

 People living with dementia occupy 25% of hospital beds and account for 75% of all care home residents, representing a significant challenge to the health and social care estate.
-Small changes to flooring, signage and lighting can have a significant impact on quality of life for both patients and their carers.
+Small changes to the physical environment such as appropriate flooring, signage and lighting can have a significant impact on quality of life for both patients and their care partners.

-Away from a care setting, rethinking the way we design our homes, neighbourhoods and workplaces can also help people with dementia live independently for longer while remaining socially and physically active.
+Away from a care setting, rethinking the way we design our homes, neighbourhoods and workplaces can also help people with dementia live independently for longer while remaining socially, mentally and physically active.

-The Environment and Design for Dementia Conference will explore the many ways we can create safer, more welcoming and familiar surroundings for the growing number of people living with dementia.
-See how small adjustments can greatly improve patient outcomes, learn how new technology can improve the patient and carer experience and understand how we can work with service users to rethink and redesign environments.
+Join us at the Environment and Design for Dementia Conference to explore the many ways we can create safer, more welcoming, easy to navigate and clearly understandable environments for the growing number of people living with dementia.
+See how small built environment interventions can greatly improve users’ experience.
+Learn how new technology can improve the person with dementia and care partner experience and understand how we can work with service users to rethink and redesign our environments.

 Please register interest below and we will keep you updated